 Parents and carers need to understand the way young people communicate with others, and the potential risks.
-Asking their child simply not to use technology is not a realistic way to prevent to cyberbullying.
-Internet matters provide an overview of cyber-bullying in more detail and NSPCC advice on cyberbullying prevention is helpful.
+Asking their child simply not to use technology is not a realistic way to prevent to

 Parents and carers have a challenging job.
 They need to know what their children are doing online and also help them to do it in a safe way.
 With technology changing on a day-to-day basis, the best to stay informed is for parents to stay involved.
 Think you know provides helpful tips on letting your child teach you.